-Updated 04/28/22.
-To get the most out of your morning skincare routine, it’s important to do three things: choose products formulated for your skin type, use them correctly, and finally, apply them in the right order.
+Following the correct morning skincare routine order of application, along with choosing the right products formulated for your skin type and using them correctly, is key to getting the most out of your AM skin care regimen.
 Doing these three things every morning will give your skin maximum benefit throughout the day as it’s subjected to UV rays, pollution, and environmental stressors.

-In this post, you’ll learn the exact order you should be applying your products for the perfect morning skincare routine.
+In this post, you’ll learn the exact order you should be applying your products for the perfect morning skin routine.
 I’ve also included some helpful tips and answers to FAQs to clear up any confusion you might have.
 Let’s go!

-• Avoid using face oils in the morning.
+Avoid using face oils in the morning.
 They can dissolve sunscreen, making it less protective.

-• As I said before, it’s so important to choose products formulated for your specific skin type!
+As I said before, it’s so important to choose products formulated for your specific skin type!
 If you don’t know your skin type, take the Skin Type Quiz to find out.

 How Your Skin Functions in the Morning

-• Natural antioxidant protection is increased
+- Natural antioxidant protection is increased.

-• The skin’s natural barrier function improves to defend against environmental stressors
+- The skin’s natural barrier function improves to defend against environmental stressors.

-• The rate of cell growth and production is decreased
+- The rate of cell growth and production is decreased.

-• DNA protection is increased
+- DNA protection is increased.

 Step 1: Cleanser